Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 # Project-BRIGHTNICK7000
-## This is a Mozilla-TTS and Deepspeech/SpeechRecognition based 'Home assistant' as a part of I.P./C.S. school project for Class 12.
+## This is a Mozilla-TTS and Deepspeech/SpeechRecognition based 'Home assistant' as a part of I.P./C.S. school project for Class 12 (K.D.A.V.)

 The entire project is made in python.
 It is a collaboration between Tanmay Vemuri and S.A Rajkumar.
 Expect to see the relevant docs and logs soon as this is a work in progress.
 Currently works only in linux and is not meant to be shipped out.
 Will work on that probably.